Electronic Structure Book :: Errata

 Erratum - Page 261, bottom: Reference [560] should be [567]

-- PWscf PWscf (Plane-Wave Self-Consistent Field) is a set of programs for electronic structure calculations within Density-Functional Theory and Density-Functional Perturbation Theory, using a Plane-Wave basis set and pseudopotentials.
-PWscf is released under the GNU General Public License.
+• QE Quantum Espresso is a set of programs for electronic structure calculations within Density-Functional Theory and Density-Functional Perturbation Theory, using a Plane-Wave basis set and pseudopotentials.
+QE is released under the GNU General Public License.

 Chapter 14.
 Tight binding